 The €1.19 billion committed equity contribution from the Dutch government over 2017-19 clearly demonstrated support for TenneT's investment programme in the Netherlands.
-The upsizing of TenneT's hybrid capital in 2017, 2018 and 2020 with an associated net increase in hybrid equity credit of €800 million and the continued lower dividend payout ratio of 35% (rather than 50%) for the remainder of this decade, also strengthens TenneT's position in the face of rising investment needs.
+The upsizing of TenneT's hybrid capital in 2017, 2018 and 2020 with an associated net increase in hybrid equity credit of €800 million and the continued lower dividend payout ratio of 35%6 (rather than 50%) for the remainder of this decade, also strengthens TenneT's position in the face of rising investment needs.

 The Dutch government and TenneT are looking into further ways to support TenneT's growing capital needs.
-In a letter dated 31 March 2021 from the Dutch Minister of Finances to the House of Representatives, the Minister gave an update on TenneT's increasing capital needs over the next decade with a planned capital contribution from the Dutch state totalling €3.8 billion over 2023-2026 related to investments in the Netherlands.
+In a letter dated 31 March 2021 from the Dutch Minister of Finance to the House of Representatives, the Minister gave an update on TenneT's increasing capital needs over the next decade with a planned capital contribution from the Dutch state totaling ≤ 3.8 billion over 2023-2026 related to investments in the Netherlands.
+In September 2021, the Dutch State has included a total of ≤ 4.25 billion of equity contributions in the state budget for the period 2023-2030.
 The final decision regarding the size and timing of the equity contribution will follow an external assessment commissioned by the Dutch state to be completed in 2022.

 The exclusive talks held in 2020 between the Dutch and the German governments regarding a potential sale of a stake in TenneT to the German state have been halted due to differing views between the two governments on the size and related governance rights of the potential stake sale.
-The source of support for the German share of capital need totalling c.€3.65 billion for the next 10 years is yet to be decided by the Dutch government.
+The source of support for the German share of capital needs totaling c.€3.65 billion for the next 10 years is yet to be decided by the Dutch government.
 Support for TenneT's German business is not expected to be needed until 2024.